iifl-logo

 Pecuniary Relationship

-During the year under review, except as disclosed in the audited financial statements, the Non-Executive Directors of the Company did not have any pecuniary relationship or transactions with the Company.
+During the year under review, except as disclosed in the audited financial statements, the Non-Executive Directors did not have any pecuniary relationship or transaction with the Company.

 Board of Directors Meetings

-During the financial year 2024-25, the Board of Directors met four (4) times.
-The Company has complied with the statutory requirement of not having an interval exceeding 120 days between two consecutive meetings.
-The details of the meetings held are provided in the Corporate Governance Report, which forms a part of this Annual Report.
+During the financial year 2025-26, the Board of Directors met five times.
+The Company complied with the statutory requirement that the interval between two consecutive meetings shall not exceed 120 days.
+The details of the meetings held are provided in the Corporate Governance Report, which forms part of this Annual Report.

 Non-disqualification